-This recipe for Spinach Gomaae (Sesame Sauce) is super easy.
-I love it because you can literally eat an entire bag of spinach in one sitting.
-The sugar gives it a delicate sweetness and I can't get enough of sesame flavor.
-I think this recipe turns out best when you grind your own fresh sesame seeds but there are tubes of ground sesame paste available at most Asian grocery stores if you don't have the time.
+This recipe for Spinach Gomaae is really simple and super healthy.
+You’ll get the best results if you grind your own fresh sesame seeds but there are also tubes of ground sesame paste available at most Asian grocery stores or you could use tahini.
 I also recommend eating this dish chilled vs. warm but it is really delicious either way!